japan-dog/dog-friendly-places/tokyo/restaurants/unison_tailor.md

 | Own room |  nothing |  |
 | Dog rest room |  nothing |  |

+They have great coffee and food :party: You can enjoy at the cafe :coffee:

 ## Photos

 | Dogs can be inside of the shop :heart: |